 Figure 24: Shared Workspace folder structure

-Click Upload once inside the folder where you want to upload the documents-should be uploaded to.
-In the dialog box, Sselect the required files, and then click Ok OK to upload.
+Click Upload inside the folder where you want to upload the documents.
+In the dialog box, select the required files, and then click OK to upload.

 Figure 25: Upload menu option in workspace folder